Put-in-Bay News June 2020

 If We Had Told You… More News June 2020

 Over the Memorial Day Weekend, Mad Dog Adams is not performing at the Round House Bar.
 There is a host at the Round House to seat you.
 Ryan Stoiber is the host for Frosty Bar.
-You can (and must) wear a mask when you go to the bank to make a withdrawal.
+You can (and must) wear a mask when you go to the bank to withdraw.
 You’re not supposed to get out of your car on the ferry (and who would want to?).
-There’s no American Flag flying at the Monument on Memorial Day.
+No American Flag is flying at the Monument on Memorial Day.

 Most of the Put-in-Bay pool bars don’t have water in them.
 Everyone who is working is wearing a facemask.
-There is a limit put on the number of customers who come into the Island General store.
+There is a limit on the number of customers who enter the Island General store.
 You can’t stand or dance in a bar.

 News June 2020 – New Businesses At Put-in-Bay

 There are several new businesses and other things on the island this year.
-The first is the “Zen Cafe Put-in-Bay” located here the Village Bakery was located at the Depot at the corner of Toledo and Delaware.
-Tom Duffy, the new owner, says he’ll be open daily starting in early June.
-Obviously the planned “grand opening” won’t take place due to COVID issues, but hopefully will take place later this summer.
-In the meantime, Tom plans on being open daily and ill be offering staples such as coffee, breakfast sandwiches, and a small variety of confections.
+The first is the “Zen Cafe Put-in-Bay” located here.
+The Village Bakery was located at the Depot at the corner of Toledo and Delaware.
+The new owner, Tom Duffy says he’ll be open daily starting in early June.
+Obviously the planned “grand opening” won’t occur due to COVID issues, but hopefully will take place later this summer.
+In the meantime, Tom plans on being open daily, and ill be offering staples such as coffee, breakfast sandwiches, and a small variety of confections.

-Another business will open where Mama Maria’s was located on Delaware Ave. between Mr. Ed’s and Lovella.
-Lester Lopez is offering up some delicious Nicaugran-style tacos, plus he has taken over the pizza business that is located at the Blue Marlin.
-The popular Put-in-Bay Pizza Delivery will be delivered island wide along with the family’s excellent tacos & bowls.
+Another business will open where Mama Maria’s was located on Delaware Ave. between Mr. Ed’s and Lovella’s.
+Lester Lopez is offering up some delicious Nicaugran-style tacos, and he has taken over the pizza business located at the Blue Marlin.
+The popular Put-in-Bay Pizza Delivery will be delivered island-wide along with the family’s excellent tacos & bowls.
 So far, a name for the business is still being kicked around.
 We’re always happy to see a variety of food being offered up on Delaware Ave.

 Dustin and Chontel Shaffer, who operate Island Air Taxi in the winter, have taken over operations at the Put-in-Bay Airport Terminal from Dave Washtock and Sharon Gray, who moved their Erie Island Carts rental to the Cargo Net a few years ago.
-Chontel tells us they will not only have a couple of dozen carts for rent, but also those popular electric bikes.
-New in the lobby will be an ATM machine.
+Chontel tells us they will not only have a couple of dozen carts for rent but also those popular electric bikes.
+New in the lobby will be an ATM.

-The couple’s sons, Donovan and Jaxson, will be selling lemonade and cooking hotdogs to earn a bit of money.
-Due to the uncertainty of the pandemic, the popular parachute umps won’t be happening this year, plus Dustin is waiting to see how things go with the Covid-19 issue before he resumes scenic tours in his plane.
+The couple’s sons, Donovan and Jaxson, will sell lemonade and cook hotdogs to earn some money.
+Due to the uncertainty of the pandemic, the popular parachute jumps won’t be happening this year, plus Dustin is waiting to see how things go with the Covid-19 issue before he resumes scenic tours in his plane.